 What is a Profit & Loss Report with Links to Supporting Sub-ledger Reports?

 Financial statements with links to sub-ledger reports are considered self-service analysis reports and are often used by managers and accountants to provide users with easy answers to their questions.
-Some of the key functionality in this type of report is that it allows the user to click on the hyperlinked account numbers seen in the first column.
+Key functionality in this type of report allows the user to click on the hyperlinked account numbers located in the first column.
 These links will open a different report that provides granular details about the figure seen in the financial statement.
-Examples of such reports can be a sales report explaining a revenue figure or an accounts payable report explaining the details behind an expense figure.
-You find an example of this type of report below.
+Examples of such reports can include a sales report explaining a revenue figure, or an accounts payable report explaining the details behind an expense figure.
+You will find an example of this type of report below.

 Purpose of Profit & Loss Reports with Links to Supporting Sub-ledger Reports

-Companies and organizations use Profit & Loss Reports with Links to Supporting Sub-ledger Reports to give their users direct drill-down to detailed sub-ledger transactions to answer their questions.
-When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its speed of decision-making as well as reduce the chances that managers have to contantly ask accountants to go back to the ERP system to explain figures in financial statements.
+Companies and organizations use Profit & Loss Reports with Links to Supporting Sub-ledger Reports to give users a way to answer their questions by providing direct drill-down to detailed sub-ledger transactions.
+When used as part of good business practices in a Financial Planning & Analysis (FP&A) Department, a company can improve its speed of decision-making, as well as, reduce the time that managers constantly ask accountants to go back to the ERP system to explain figures in financial statements.